webplatform/docs-wpd/discuss/index.md

 We have three IRC channels available for talking about different aspects of Webplatform.org, available on freenode.net IRC:

-* #webplatform: The main channel, and the best place for general questions and discussion
+* '''#webplatform''': The main channel, and the best place for general questions and discussion
-* #webplatform-site: A channel reserved for discussions about updating the site, for example modifying styles and templates or creating new functionality
+* '''#webplatform-site''': A channel reserved for discussions about updating the site, for example modifying styles and templates or creating new functionality
-* #webplatform-offtopic: A channel specifically created for any off topic discussion that arises
+* '''#webplatform-offtopic''': A channel specifically created for any off topic discussion that arises

 To join the live chat, you first need to download an IRC client, such as